tbecks/Realtime-Vehicle-Tracking/docs/SolutionDeploymentGuide.md

 # Part 2: Data Processing
 ## SignalR Configuration
 <img src=https://github.com/tbecks/Realtime-Vehicle-Tracking/blob/main/docs/img/Logo-SignalR.png width=100>

-*Blurb on SignalR*
+[Azure SignalR Service](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-overview) simplifies the process of adding real-time web functionality to applications over HTTP web connections.
+This real-time functionality allows the service to push content updates to connected clients, such as a single page web or mobile application.
+Clients are updated without having to poll the server for new data.
+For our solution SignalR will be used to push events to our Azure Maps web interface, however, there are many other destinations and use cases which this pattern supports.

+1. Create a new SignalR service from the Azure Portal.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src=https://github.com/tbecks/Realtime-Vehicle-Tracking/blob/main/docs/img/Deploy-SignalR-1.png width=600>

-Keep the default Public endpoint for this lab.
-Once provisioned go in to the overview of you SignalR service and make note of the *connection string:*
+2. Once provisioned go in to the overview of you SignalR service and make note of the *connection string* as we will need to use this later on.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src=https://github.com/tbecks/Realtime-Vehicle-Tracking/blob/main/docs/img/Deploy-SignalR-2.png width=600>

+Note: Keep the default Public endpoint for this lab.

 ---
 # Part 3: Data Visualization